rsdiz/rsdiz/README.md

 # Muhammad Rosyid Izzulkhaq

-Hi, I'm Muhammad Rosyid Izzulkhaq 👨 (he/him)—a college student at University of Technology Yogyakarta and freelance at Home.
+Hi, I'm Muhammad Rosyid Izzulkhaq 👨 Current university student enrolled in Informatics Engineering at University of Technology Yogyakarta and freelance at Home.
 I live in Central Java, Indonesia and I am a native Javanese. 🙌 I'm an Android Developer with Java and Kotlin, also able to develop a web, 🖼 design graphics with photoshop and CorelDraw, create ui/ux design in Adobe XD and Figma, 🎬 edit videos using Adobe After Effect and Adobe Premiere Pro, Manage projects with git, and understanding to deploy and publish projects on cpanel.

 <h3 align="center">🤝🏻 Connect with Me</h3>
 <p align="center">